sainohi/fastapi/README.md

 ## Docker build

 1. cd [repository name]
-2. to build the docker image >> use this command #docker build . -t fastapi
+2. Use this command to build the docker image >>  docker build . -t fastapi